Honolulu District Courthouse To Reopen Tuesday

 Cases scheduled in courtrooms 4B, 7C, and 7D will resume tomorrow.
 Temporary restraining order and injunction hearings in courtroom 10B will also resume tomorrow.

 Cases scheduled in courtrooms 7A, 7B, 10A, 10C, and 10D will be rescheduled.
-Small claims cases in courtroom 10B-PM will also be rescheduled.
+Small claims cases in courtroom 10B in the afternoon will also be rescheduled.

 Cases in courtrooms 8B, 8C, and 8D will proceed as scheduled.